Setting up your office correctly - What needs to be considered?

 |

 From these approaches, each company must find a solution that suits its own requirements.
-Although pure forms such as the cubicle office or the group office will continue to exist in the future, in most cases individual office concepts are inevitable in order to create the optimal working environment for the employees.
+Although pure forms such as the cellular office or the group office will continue to exist in the future, individual office concepts are unavoidable in most cases in order to create the optimal working environment for employees.

 Suitable equipment for the office

 The planned office concept serves to divide the available office space into different rooms.
-In order for the rooms to optimally fulfil their purpose, appropriate office equipment is required.
-Which office furniture, technology or work equipment is necessary depends on the respective area.
+In order for the rooms to optimally fulfill their purpose, appropriate office equipment is required.
+Which office furniture, technology or work equipment is needed depends on the respective area.

 General infrastructure

-Furthermore, every office needs technology to process documents.
-This includes printers and copiers (or multifunctional devices) for duplicating documents as well as document shredders for professional shredding of sensitive documents.
+Furthermore, every office needs technology for processing documents.
+This includes printers and copiers (or multifunction devices) for reproducing documents, as well as shredders for the professional destruction of sensitive documents.
 Which and how many devices are needed in the office must be decided on a case-by-case basis.

-Companies should also pay appropriate attention to security.
+Companies should also pay attention to security.
 This starts with an alarm system to prevent theft.
-For the safety of the employees, a fire alarm system and a first aid kit are also part of the equipment.
+For the safety of employees, the equipment also includes a fire alarm system and first aid equipment.

 Checklist General Infrastructure